Implementing a continuous improvement program at your company can seem like a daunting project, but it isn't as difficult as it sounds.

 - Increased employee engagement

-Despite the COVID-19 pandemic, your organization can still achieve improvements.
-In 2020 to date, we have completed 132 continuous improvement projects, saving us an estimated 120 hours per week in non-value adding tasks.
+In 2020, despite the COVID-19 pandemic and a remote workforce, we completed 132 continuous improvement projects, saving us an estimated 120 hours per week in non-value adding tasks.

 If you are willing to commit to a consistent, structured approach, you too can implement a continuous improvement program that will make your supply chain operations more efficient.